OCSInventory-NG/OCSInventory-SNMP-Scanner/README.md

 - Privacy password : Privacy password to use (only for SNMPv3)
 - Retries : number of retries to perform when scanning a device
 - Timeout : timeout in seconds to wait for a response from a device
 - Subnets : list of subnets to scan, in CIDR notation.
-These will be matched against the Scanner's `subnets` field to determine if the scanner should use the community to scan a device
+These will be matched against the Scanner's `subnets` field to determine if the scanner should use this configuration to scan a device

+> Configurations need to be assigned to the scanner in  OCS web interface.
+The scanner will use the `subnets` field to determine which configuration to use to scan which device.

 #### Scanner registration (automatic when using the `online` mode, optional when using the `offline` mode)
 Registration of the scanner is done automatically when using the `online` mode.
 The scanner will create its own instance in the OCS server's database during its first run.
 The entry will be created using the `identifier` and `subnets` set in the local configuration file.
 The `identifier` is a unique name for the scanner and the `subnets` is a list of subnets to scan.

+Once registered, you will **need to assign SNMP configurations** (see previous step) to the scanner using the OCS server's web interface.
+The configurations will be used to scan the devices in the targeted subnets.

 The scanner will also update its entry in the database at the end of each run, updating the `last_updated` and `last_scan` fields, as well as totals of scanned and found devices.

 Please note : Configuration retrieved for the scanner from the OCS server will override the local configuration file.
 If you wish to run the scanner with its local configuration, switch to `offline` mode for a debug run or update the configuration on the OCS server.